View Howard Squires's Obituary on MyEasternShoreMD.com and share memories

 |

-GALENA - Howard Andrew Squires of Galena, MD, died Sunday, June 16, 2019 in Compass Regional in Centreville, MD.
+GALENA - Howard Andrew Squires of Galena died Sunday, June 16, 2019 in Compass Regional Hospice in Centreville, MD.
 He was 85.

-Howard was a member of the M.C.E.A. for the state and he was also a Life member of the Millington Volunteer Fire Co., where he gave 60 years of service.
-Howard enjoyed carpentry work, working in the yard, fishing, and taking annual trips to Dewey Beach.
+Howard was a member of the M.C.E.A. for the state and he was also a life member of the Millington Volunteer Fire Company, where he gave 60 years of service.
+Howard enjoyed carpentry work, working in the yard, fishing and taking annual trips to Dewey Beach.

 In addition to his parents, he was preceded in death by one grandson, Austin Joel Nicholas Squires.

-He is survived by his wife of 64 years, Selena Squires, of Galena, MD; two sons: Jeff Squires and wife Sandy, of Millington, MD; Steve Squires and wife Donna, of Millington, MD; four grandchildren: Jan Marie Leager, Andrew Tyler Squires, Alex Brayden Squires, Collin Shane Squires, all of Millington, MD; one great grandchild, Jessica Marie Leager, of Millington, MD; and second cousin, Donna Bertrand, of Fairlee, MD.
+He is survived by his wife of 64 years, Selena Squires of Galena; two sons, Jeff Squires and wife Sandy, of Millington and Steve Squires and wife Donna of Millington; four grandchildren, Jan Marie Leager, Andrew Tyler Squires, Alex Brayden Squires and Collin Shane Squires, all of Millington; one great-grandchild, Jessica Marie Leager of Millington; and a second cousin, Donna Bertrand of Fairlee.

-A visitation will be held Friday, June 21, from 6-8 p.m. at Fellows Family Funeral Home, 370 Cypress St., Millington, MD 21651.
-Services will be held Sat., June 22 at 11 a.m. also at the funeral home.
-Interment will follow the service in Crumpton Cemetery in Crumpton, MD.
+A visitation will be held from 6 to 8 p.m.
+Friday, June 21 at Fellows Family Funeral Home, 370 Cypress St., Millington.
+Services will be held 11 a.m.
+Saturday, June 22, also at the funeral home.
+Interment will follow the service in Crumpton Cemetery, Crumpton.

 Online condolences can be sent to the family at: www.fhnfuneralhome.com